lealbaugh/jvns-redesign/source/_posts/2014-01-16-what-my-technical-interviews-have-looked-like.markdown

 I feel like at some point someone's going to ask me what kind of questions get asked in technical interviews.
 So here are some anecdotes.
-This is probably from 15-30 technical interviews / phone screens, across a bunch of tech companies of different sizes.
+This is probably from 15-30 technical interviews / phone screens, across a bunch of tech companies of different sizes. (the number depends on how you count interviews)

 ## Questions about my background